Definitions and Examples of honest, truthful, sincere

 Learn when and how to use these words with these examples!

-His sincere apology made her forgive him for his mistake.
+His sincere apology made her forgive him.

 Key Differences: honest vs truthful vs sincere